goulu/openbook-book-data/openbook/readme.txt

 * What happens if Open Library is down or unavailable?

 Version 1.3 beta of OpenBook detects when Open Library is down and inserts a message where the data would go: "Open Library Data Unavailable".
 When Open Library becomes available, the book data will be displayed normally.

-== Screenshots ==

-1. This screenshot shows the [openbook] tags with an ISBN inserted between them.
-This is all you have to insert into a post or page.
-2. This screenshot shows how the tags will be rendered with book data from Open Library.

 == Options ==